brotherhoodMonk/gyan/js.md

 If you have ever extensively worked with callbacks, you'll notice one problem with them.
 They are difficult to track!
 ==
 framework vs library
-a framework is a certain way of writing your software not only a piece of code but your entire application.
+1.a framework is a certain way of writing your software not only a piece of code but your entire application.
 It’s solving structural and architectural problems on the code level.

 You can say you build a standard while developing a framework.
 And framework consumer follows that standard.
 A library doesn't force you to follow any standard because it doesn't provide one in the first place.
 When you use a library you have the control over your code.
 Whenever you need something from the library you simply call it.